 The next morning we will get up very early and we set off in our jeeps for an early morning game drive in the heart of the Serengeti plains.
 The early morning is the best time of day for wildlife viewing, as many of the animals are at their most active while it is still cool.

 There is an option this morning for to take a hot air balloon flight over the Serengeti instead of the game drive - demand is high for this activity, so this must be pre-booked at the time that you book your trip with Dragoman.

-We will return to our campsite for brunch, and then aim to exit the Serengeti at around lunch time.
-We will head back through the conservation area to our second campsite, on the rim of the Ngorongoro Crater, where we will arrive in the early evening.
+We will return to our campsite for lunch, and then aim to exit the Serengeti early afternoon.
+We will head back through the conservation area to our next campsite, on the rim of the Ngorongoro Crater, where we will arrive in the early evening.

 Again, the campsite tonight is very basic and unfenced.
 It can often be quite cold on the crater rim so it is recommended that you take some warm clothes for this night.

 This morning we will have another early start to descend into the world-famous Ngorongoro Crater for a morning game drive.
 Again, the Ngorongoro Crater is an outstanding area for wildlife spotting, often described as a 'natural wildlife enclosure'.
 This is the best chance on the excursion to spot black rhinos as well as a myriad of other big game.